-The Coral Tour Championship gets under way on Tuesday afternoon - Richard Mann provides his quarter-finals match-by-match preview here.
+The rearranged Coral Tour Championship got under way on Saturday - Richard Mann provides his match-by-match preview here.

 These two close friends have played out some terrific matches in recent years, Allen getting the better of Murphy in the final of the 2018 Scottish Open while the latter has won the three meetings between the pair since.

 Much like last season, Allen started the current campaign strongly but having failed to get his hands on the silverware his efforts deserved, his form has tailed off since Christmas and I'm not sure he is playing well enough right now to match an in-form and on-song Murphy.

 The Northern Irishman suffered an early exit at the Championship League and with Murphy in the midst of a fruitful season and boasting an impressive overall head-to-head record over Allen (15-7), it is hard to envisage the Englishman not inflicting another defeat on his pal this week.